Last Updated on

 It’s easy to use and has an impressive 18 litre extraction capacity.
 When it's not drying clothes, it's about as loud as a refrigerator.
 On the clothes setting, it is slightly noisier, but many people still say it's very quiet.

 This model also has an energy saving mode which uses smart technology to power down once enough moisture has been removed.
-There's also and indicator so you can instantly tell when the water reservoir is full.
+There's also and indicator so you can instantly tell when the water tank is full.

 The Ebac 2650e may not the cheapest dehumidifier, but it's quiet, easy to use and excellent at drying clothes.